swift-server/swift-aws-lambda-runtime/Examples/ServiceLifecycle+Postgres/README.md

 The database is deployed in **private subnets** and is **not directly accessible** from the internet.
 This follows AWS security best practices.

-You may create an Amazon EC2 instance (virtual machine) in the public subnet of the VPC and use it as a jump host to connect to the database.
-The SAM template doesn't create this for you.
-[This is left as an exercise to the reader](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html).
+To connect to the database, you would need to create an Amazon EC2 instance in a public subnet (which you'd need to add to the VPC) or use AWS Systems Manager Session Manager for secure access to an EC2 instance in a private subnet.
+The current template uses a private-only architecture for maximum security.

 You can access the database connection details in the output of the SAM template: